Against the Current (band)

 Against the Current (often abbreviated as ATC) is an American rock band from Poughkeepsie, New York, formed in 2011.
-The band currently consists of lead vocalist Chrissy Costanza, guitarist Dan Gow, and drummer Will Ferri.
+As of 2025, the band consists of lead vocalist Chrissy Costanza, guitarist Dan Gow, and drummer Will Ferri.
 The band quickly gained a sizeable online following after posting covers of various popular songs on YouTube.
+They played Warped Tour in 2016.

 The band's first EP, Infinity, was released in May 2014 under their own label.
 The band followed Infinity with their next EP, Gravity, which was released on February 17, 2015.
 Shortly afterward, they signed to record label Fueled by Ramen.
 Their debut studio album, In Our Bones was released on May 20, 2016.
+In 2017, the band collaborated with the popular video game League of Legends in making the song "Legends Never Die" for the 2017 League of Legends World Championship.
 Their second studio album, Past Lives was released on September 28, 2018.
 Their third EP, Fever, was released on July 23, 2021.
-On January 10, 2022 the single Wildfire was released.
-In August 2022 the band announced their departure from Fueled by Ramen, which made them independent again.
-On December 2, 2022 they released the single called Blindfolded.
+On January 10, 2022, the single "Wildfire" was released.
+Later that year, the band parted ways with their records company and have been releasing occasional singles since then while continuing to tour.